Vini2/GeneBriefer/README.md

 # GeneBriefer

 GeneBriefer is a command-line tool that transforms UniProt protein entries into clear, structured summaries using a local LLM running through Ollama.
-It automatically retrieves protein metadata, extracts key biological details, and generates student-friendly and researcher-level explanations in JSON format.
+It automatically retrieves protein metadata, extracts key biological details, and generates simple and clear explanations in JSON format.

 **Note:** This is just a hobby project I built for fun and learning.
 Expect rough edges!